patriciamcphee/aboutme/pages/about.md

 Boulder, CO <br />
 January 2014 to October 2014

 Wrote release notes, configuration and troubleshooting guides, white papers, and solution briefs for the cloud storage solution.
+Also, wrote and edited UX microcopy and UI strings.

 #### Technical Writer, Contractor